blocovermelho/ae2-emi-crafting/readme.md

 - Bringing items from all available inventories, including your hotbar
 - Support for tags, prioritizing the item you have the most of on the AE2 system

-This mod has integrations for both AE2 and AE2WTLib.

 ## Changelog
 - [v:1.2.1] Support for Fluid Crafting
 - [v:1.2.1] Support for Dragging Items from EMI